 Yup, you heard it right, we’re living down south of the border now.
 I’m pinging in from Monterrey, Nuevo Leon Mexico while writing this.

-So what a great time to test the MJ VoIP Device, right?
+So what a great time to test the magicJack, right?

 I’m going to be doing some serious testing while we’re down here, though I haven’t even plugged it in yet.
 Reason being, I only have one hard line phone right now, and it’s plugged into our Mexican hardline phone number.